brendenvogt/notes-gamification/README.md

 This is a collection of thoughts and design principles around gamification using examples from real world games and apps.
 This also aims to utilize psychological principles, game theory, and statistics to explain the efficacy of gamification methods.

 ## Overarching Principles
-- Principle 1.
-Create a sense of progression
+### Principle 1.
+Create a sense of progression.
-  - based on psychological rush and affinity from completing tasks.
+- Root Principle
+  - Humans want to finish tasks, especially partially completed tasks.
+  - Humans release dopamine as a reward for the body after completing tasks.
+  - Humans love receiving dopamine.
+  - Progress -> Dopamine -> Happiness
+- Business Purposes
+  - Drive engagement on new/unknown/lesser used features.
+  - Encourage discovery by rewarding players for side tasks.
-  - connected Design Elements: Progress bars, Quests,
+- Design Elements
+  - Progress bars (Tokens, Gems, Power, Coins, Experience, Rank)
+  - Daily Quests/Tasks
+    - games won for a game type
+    - games won with a character
+    - damage given
+    - healing points given
+    - enemies defeated with character
+- Examples
+  - Driving engagement towards new/less used characters by creating a "Daily Task" on the character to win 5 games with that character.
+User finishes the quest and also gains enough experience/ tokens in order to unlock a loot box, the loot box gives the player enough power to upgrade the next character they want to play with.

-- Principle 2.
-Keep the player coming back for one more thing/turn.
+### Principle 2.
+Keep the player playing just one more game.
-  - Based on psychological need to finish uncompleted tasks.
+Think about it, you are playing your favorite game, and you are about to quit, but before you leave, you see you are just one or 2 games away from leveling up your favorite character.
+That draw to play those last few games is exactly what this principle takes advantage of.
+We naturally have an affinity for unfinished tasks.
+- Two very similar effects, Zeigarnik effect and Ovsiankina effect describe the tendency to remember and pick up unfinished or interrupted tasks more than completed ones.
+- Examples:
-  - Progress bars, daily quests, such as experience bars, trophies bars, token bars as in Brawl Stars.
+  - Progress bars experience bars, trophies bars, token bars.
+  - Daily quests
-  - Always another social media thing to consume.
+  - Social media update indicators.
 Main Feed, Stories Feed, Browse Page, Direct Messages.

-- Principle 3.
+### Principle 3.
 Everyone gets something.
+A zero sum game is one in which the outcome is determined by an allocation of an effectively limited amount of resources (2 players, 1 winner, 1 loser).
+A positive sum game is one where the outcome is determined by the allocation of an effectively unlimited amount of resources (2 players, any combination of winners and losers).
+Simply put, Zero sum is "I win, you lose".
+Positive sum is "We both win, I just win more".
+- Everyone is above average.
+Not everyone is looking for being first on the leaderboard, sometimes a good game/fight/challenge is what they are looking for.
-Everyone is above average.
-Create a positive sum game from a zero sum game.
+- Create a positive sum game from a zero sum game.
 - As in Fortnite's, aggressive players are satisfied by being likely to find the best guns, the best power ups, and use those to their advantage to beat other opponents.
 Conservative players are satisfied by playing carefully enough to maintain their play style.
 Some play styles focus on high kill death ratio, others focus on being high on the leader-board.
 The battle royal game is very useful for serving varieties of players.

-- Principle 4.
+### Principle 4.
 Create a sense of identity and community.
-Allow someone to grow their presence.
+In the age of social media, so many games are introducing a social aspect as a driving factor for so many business processes.
+Arguably Fortnite's primary revenue stream hinders on the cool factor of the latest skins and emotes.
+- Primary Aspects:
+  - Identity - Skins, emotes, pets, hats, colors.
+  - Language - A lot of the gaming industry is filled with slang or short hand.
+Like nicknames, its not really cool to give yourself one, its not cool either to make your own slang.
+It usually just happens.
+But crowd sourcing your slang by the community is obviously better and more authentic.
+  - Clans - "Clanning up" (Club, group, team)
+- Examples
-  - Fortnite skins and dances
+  - Fortnite skins and dances.
   - Among us pets and skins.

 ## Design Elements